For the last decade I have dedicated myself as a Health and Life Coach to helping people get fit – both in body and mind.

 I set out to heal.
 I studied survivors like I was earning my PHD.
 I read books about food and physical movement.
 I enrolled in courses to become a Health Coach – first to figure out how to help myself feel better – not realizing it would turn into a career!
 I contemplated how and why my body was saying “no” with my cancer diagonsis.
 I prayed.
 And I prayed some more.
 And miraculously days turned into months.
 And months turned into years.

 The truth is…I got lucky.
 And there is not a day that goes by that I do not thank the universe for allowing me to stick around.
-Thank you, most mysterious universe!

 If you are in a hard place – as many of us will be at some point in our lives – I want to instill hope that things get better.
-In my 50 years I have faced cancer, challenging family situations, the death of both of my parents and countless friends.
+In my 54 years I have faced cancer, challenging family situations, the death of both of my parents and countless friends.
 But as I age, I get more optimistic.
 Because even the hard days are a blessing.
 I love my life and I want to help you love yours as well.